Ski Guide: La Plagne, France

 The vast majority of La Plagne’s 128 runs are red and blue, and 70% of them start at heights above 2,000m.
 There are 19 black runs for advanced skiers, and the resort’s runs cross two separate glaciers.
 The views at altitude are extraordinary: an Alpine panorama is all around you, and the highest peaks soar to well over 3,400m.

 Plagne Villages: Beginner skiers should head to Plagne Villages as from here you can access a cat’s cradle of blue runs linking Plagne Bellecote, Plagne Soleil, and Plagne Centre.
 These are ideal runs on which to practice your carving as except at the end of the day, they don’t tend to be too busy, and you can ski significant distances.
-Several of the routes are tree-lined, and hence particularly picturesque, and there are plenty of restaurants along the way where you stop for a rest.
+Several of the routes are tree-lined, and hence particularly picturesque.

 Roche de Mio: Roche de Mio at Plagne Bellecote is at a height of 2,700m and accessible via a gondola.
 From the top, there’s a super long blue that runs down to Col de Force, but those with more confidence will want to pick up the red Inversens and then connect onto the black Crozats for a truly thrilling ride.
 The Roche de Mio also gives access to the Glacier de la Chiaupe and its medley of black and red challenges.